In this article, we will show you how to deploy Websense in stand-alone mode on a Hyper-V Virtual Machine.

 MonitorMode=2 is “SOURCE“, MonitorMode=1 is “DESTINATION“, and MonitorMode=0 is “NONE”

 Once you run the above cmdlets on the Hyper-V host, all traffic passing on the external NIC of Mirroring_VM_vSwitch will be “mirrored” to Websense VM which port monitoring mode has been set to destination.

 Step 5: Configure Port Mirroring On The Physical Switch

-In my demo, I am mirroring the traffic to two destinations NIC interfaces where the Hyper-V host is connected to, because I am using NIC Teaming on the host and the “Mirroring_VM_vSwitch” is created on top of the team.
+In this demo, we are mirroring the traffic to two destinations NIC interfaces where the Hyper-V host is connected, because we’re using NIC Teaming on the host and the “Mirroring_VM_vSwitch” is created on top of the team.

 As soon as you start mirroring the traffic to the Hyper-V host, you can open Websense VM and observe the received traffic on the mirroring vNIC.

 Once the above steps are followed, you should be able to start filtering the happy users :

 What are the best practices?

 1. Have separate dedicated physical NIC or team NICs on the host.

 2. Have a separate external vSwitch, because Websense VM will be always available and you don’t want to flood your existing production vSwitch.